MicrosoftDocs/win32-pr.de-de/desktop-src/Controls/lvm-getimagelist.md

 ## <a name="return-value"></a>Rückgabewert

-Gibt das Handle für die angegebene Bildliste zurück, wenn erfolgreich, andernfalls **null** .
+Gibt das Handle bei Erfolg an die angegebene Bildliste zurück, **andernfalls NULL.**

 ## <a name="requirements"></a>Anforderungen